MaximumLance/Wily-Wars-Randomizer/README.md

 # Wily-Wars-Randomizer

-Windows Defender is marking this as a false positive.
-Files were scanned with different virus scanners to ensure integrity.

 Because the executables are unsigned, you may get a blue pop up from Microsft Defender SmartScreen asking if you want to run this.
 Click more info then click Run Anyway.

 Discord server: https://discord.gg/CyerVeB2RP